neklyudovv/sortingMethods/README.md

         - QuickSort
         - MergeSort
         - HeapSort
-    - Каждый алгоритм реализован в отдельной функции, используя стандартные алгоритмы и методы.
+    - Each algorithm is implemented in a separate function using standard algorithms and methods.

-3. **Процесс сортировки**:
+3. **Sorting Process**:
-    - Когда пользователь нажимает кнопку "Сортировать", выбранный алгоритм сортирует массив.
+    - When the user clicks the "Sort" button, the selected algorithm sorts the array.
-    - Время выполнения сортировки отображается в текстовом поле.
+    - The sorting execution time is displayed in a text field.

-### Алгоритмы сортировки
+### Sorting Algorithms

-- **BubbleSort**: Сортировка с помощью пузырькового метода.
+- **BubbleSort**: Sorting using the bubble method.
-- **ShakerSort**: Улучшенная версия пузырьковой сортировки.
+- **ShakerSort**: An improved version of bubble sort.
-- **CombSort**: Сортировка с использованием «расчески».
+- **CombSort**: Sorting using the "comb" method.
-- **InsertionSort**: Сортировка вставками.
+- **InsertionSort**: Sorting by insertion.
-- **SelectionSort**: Сортировка выбором.
+- **SelectionSort**: Sorting by selection.
-- **QuickSort**: Быстрая сортировка.
+- **QuickSort**: Quick sort.
-- **MergeSort**: Сортировка слиянием.
+- **MergeSort**: Merge sort.
-- **HeapSort**: Пирамидальная сортировка.
+- **HeapSort**: Heap sort.

 ---

-### Технические детали
+### Technical Details
-Интерфейс построен с использованием Qt. В нем имеются кнопки для генерации массива и запуска сортировки, текстовые поля для отображения массива и результата.
+The interface is built using Qt.
+It features buttons for array generation and starting the sort, and text fields for displaying the array and the result.

 ---

 ## TODO
-- Добавить возможность выбора размера массива для генерации.
+- Add the ability to select the array size for generation.
-- Улучшить визуализацию работы прогресс-бара, добавив более детальную информацию о ходе выполнения.
+- Improve the progress bar visualization by adding more detailed information about the execution progress.